When you’re trying to fix your credit, having one or more collections can put a huge damper on getting your score on an upward trajectory.

-Your collections accounts may not have the right amount, the right date, or include any number of other mistakes that creditors don’t bother to fix.
+Your accounts may not have the right amount, the right date, or include any number of other mistakes that creditors don’t bother to fix.
 You may also have instances of late payments appearing that weren’t actually late.

-Debt collection agencies don’t care about what they do to your credit.
+Debt collectors don’t care about what they do to your credit.
 They only care about what it takes to get you to pay up, and they are hoping that you don’t realize that the law is on your side!

-It is your legal right to dispute any mistakes on your credit report with the three major credit bureaus.
+It is your legal right to file a dispute for any inaccuracies on your credit report with the three major credit bureaus.
 That includes collection accounts with false information or even any accounts that you deem “questionable.”

-Need help getting collection accounts removed from your credit report?
+Need help removing collections from your credit report?

 This is where hiring a credit repair company can really make a difference.
-They help most people to remove these collections by disputing the errors for you, which means you don’t have to contact any of the debt collection companies yourself directly.
+They help most people to remove collections by disputing errors with the credit bureaus for you.
+This means you don’t have to contact any of the credit bureaus or collection agencies yourself directly.

-They also handle all of the tracking necessary to ensure that these companies are complying with the FCRA.
+They also handle all of the tracking necessary to ensure that each collection agency and credit bureau is complying with the FCRA.
 On top of that, they make your credit file does not contain errors like account re-aging and multiple listings for the same collections.

 If you aren’t sure where to start when it comes to disputing collections, talk to one of their credit repair professionals and get your questions answered.
 You can do it on your own, but you’re likely to have more success by enlisting professional help.

-They offer a no-obligation consultation to explain just how they remove collections and what they can do to help in your particular situation.
-Get in touch with them today and stop going in circles with creditors over your collections accounts.
+They offer a no-obligation consultation to explain what they can do to help in your particular situation.

 Are collections hurting your credit score?

-Lexington Law removed over 6 million collections in 2016 alone.
-If you’re sick of going through life with bad credit, give them a call for a free credit consultation.
+Lexington Law removed over 6 million collections in 2018 alone.
+If you’re sick of having bad credit, give them a call for a free credit consultation.